 This should be a problem.
-However the speed of fire when it catches a flammable gas mixture is around 10m/s.
+However, the speed of fire when it catches a flammable gas mixture is around 10m/s.

 In conclusion, whenever the flammable gas mixture shooting out of the P/V valve catches fire, it can not go inside the tank.

 During under pressure, the vacuum unit activates thereby taking in air from the atmosphere.
-Fire can not go inside the tank even if it is being sucked due to the presence of “flame screen”.
+Fire can not go inside the tank even if it is being sucked due to the presence of a “flame screen”.

-Gas Freeing Cover
+Gas Freeing Covers

 There is though, a method for directly releasing gases to the atmosphere using one of the components of P/V valves.